ehmicky/normalize-node-version/README.md

 await normalizeNodeVersion('8.5.2') // Error: Invalid Node version await normalizeNodeVersion('<7') // '6.17.1'
 await normalizeNodeVersion('*') // Latest Node version, e.g. '12.8.0'
-await normalizeNodeVersion('_') // Node version used by current process await normalizeNodeVersion('.') // Node version from a '.nvmrc', '.node-version' or '.naverc' file in the current directory or any parent directory await normalizeNodeVersion('not_a_version') // Error: Invalid Node version
+await normalizeNodeVersion('.') // Node version from any '.nvmrc' or `package.json` in the current directory, parent directories or home directory await normalizeNodeVersion('_') // Node version used by current process await normalizeNodeVersion('not_a_version') // Error: Invalid Node version

 // All available options